 The Razorback and Iron Peak deposits have negligible overburden (part of the resource outcrops) which is conducive to lower strip ratios and mining costs.
 In the interim economic update released to the ASX in June 2023, Magnetite Mines estimated a Life-Of-Mine strip ratio of 0.35 for a 91-year, 5Mtpa development at Razorback.

 Existing Road, Rail and Port Infrastructure

 The Razorback Iron Ore Project is located 240km from Adelaide close to the Barrier Highway (~40km), open-access rail (~40km) and existing iron ore ports on the Spencer Gulf coast (Whyalla 315km, Port Pirie 180km).

 Roads in the area are a combination of national highways, state arterial roads and local roads.
 The Barrier Highway is part of the national freight network and is located just 40 kilometres from Razorback.
 It carries approximately 1,000 vehicles per day of which approximately 20 percent are road trains carrying freight.

 The Crystal Brook-Broken Hill railway is also approximately 40km from the Razorback Project site.
-It is part of the Defined Interstate Rail Network (DIRN) and are owned and operated by the Australian Rail Track Corporation (ARTC).
-ARTC is a statutory corporation owned by the Government of Australia.
+It is part of the Defined Interstate Rail Network (DIRN) and is owned and operated by the Australian Rail Track Corporation (ARTC).
 The rail line can carry 1,800 metre trains with 25 tonne axle loads and have an 80km/h speed limit.
 ARTC is currently undertaking a rail capacity modelling exercise to confirm its initial assessment that there is existing capacity to transport up to 10Mtpa of concentrate.